chalettu/pushwoosh-nodejs/README.md

 This is a node module I created to help consume [Pushwoosh](https://pushwoosh.com) services in NodeJS.

-To read more about, see [pushWoosh documentation](https://docs.pushwoosh.com/platform-docs/).
+To read more about, see [Pushwoosh documentation](https://docs.pushwoosh.com/platform-docs/).

 ## Installation